tadax/glcic/README.md

 ## I. Prepare the training data

-Put the images for training the "data/images" directory.

-Convert images to npy format.
+Put the images for training the "data/images" directory and convert images to npy format.

 ```
 $ cd data